-Ali - big-hearted, fun-loving, extraordinary, wacky, sometimes cocky, always inspirational.
+Ali - huge-hearted, fun-loving, boundless energy, exuberant, kind, funny, always inspirational.
 Regarded as a true friend by so many.

 "You alone are the judge of your worth and your

 goal is to discover infinite worth in yourself,